The ruins of Donegal Franciscan Abbey on the River Eske, Co Donegal, Ireland

 Kilmacduagh Monastery, Gort, Co Clare, Ireland

-Kilmacduagh Round Tower at 34 meters – the tallest round tower in the world
+Kilmacduagh Round Tower at 34 meters – the tallest in Ireland

 Cahermore Stone Fort aka Ballyallaban ringfort, The Burren, Co Clare, Ireland